Jack12816/greppy/docs/guide/30_mvc.md

 ### Working with helpers

-Helper are a blessing for sharing code and functionality across multiple modules of your application.
+Helpers are a blessing for sharing code and functionality across multiple modules of your application.
 So you can use parts of your service right inside of your admin module without reimplementing the functionality.

-Helper can be encapsulation and separated into namespaces unter the helpers directory of your model.
-The previous shown module directory structure got an ``github`` helper under a ``request`` namespace.
-To access this helper the following code will do the trick:
+Helpers can be encapsulated and separated into namespaces under the helpers directory of your model.
+The previously shown module directory structure got a ``github`` helper, located in a ``request`` namespace.
+To access this helper, the following code will do the trick:

     var helper = greppy.helper.get('admin.requests.github');

-If you plan to put helpers directly in the modules helpers directory you can access them this way:
+If you plan to put helpers directly in the modules helpers directory, you can access them this way:

     var helper = greppy.helper.get('admin.helperName');

 Greppy ships with some predefined helper sets for many common needs.
-Accessing these is easily the same:
+Accessing these is basically the same:

     var helper = greppy.helper.get('controller.error');

 You just don't specify the module name.

-To get an overview of all defined helpers the helper store got the ``list()`` method.
-Just cal it that way:
+To get an overview of all defined helpers, use the ``list()`` method of the helper store.
+Just call it this way:

     var helperNames = greppy.helper.list();